MichaelCurrin/learn-to-code/en/topics/scripting_languages/Python/README.md

 - Visual Studio Code
     * Also known as VS Code.
 Not to be confused with _Visual Studio_.
-    * It takes effort to get this to work with Python for running code and handling linting and syntax highlighting.
+    * It takes effort to get this to work with Python for running code, handling linting and syntax highlighting and so on.
+So it adds friction for both new and experienced developers.
+If you are new to Python, consider PyCharm, covered below.
+        * Install extensions
+            * [Python](https://marketplace.visualstudio.com/items?itemName=ms-python.python) extension - this is VS Code's most popular extension overall by number of installs.
+You can't do much without this.
+See features below:
+                > ...
+IntelliSense, linting, debugging, code navigation, code formatting, Jupyter notebook support, refactoring, variable explorer, test explorer, snippets
+            * [PyLance](https://marketplace.visualstudio.com/items?itemName=ms-python.vscode-pylance) extension - I haven't used this yet but this adds extra help.
+It claims to "supercharge your Python IntelliSense experience with rich type information".
-        * Setup your user config.
+        * Setup your user-level config.
-        * Setup files in each project. `.vscode/settings.json` with environments and other settngs setup.
-A dotenv (`.env`) file is also needed with `PATH=...`
+        * Setup files in each project.
+            - Create `.vscode/settings.json` in your project, with environments and other settings.
+See this template [settings.json](https://github.com/MichaelCurrin/py-project-template/blob/master/.vscode/settings.json file).
+Note that this should be done per-project.
+            - A dotenv file - use this to add your app folder and virtual environment folder to the `PYTHONPATH` value.
+Otherwise VS Code will complain that it cannot do imports when it is checking a file.
+See example [.env](https://github.com/MichaelCurrin/py-project-template/blob/master/.env) file.
     * There is only a free version of this.
+It is open source and by MicroSoft.
     * [Download page](https://code.visualstudio.com/)
     * Read this guide for [Getting Started with Python in VS Code](https://code.visualstudio.com/docs/python/python-tutorial)
 - PyCharm